Basic U6 Rules:

 * Ball size #4

 New Rules: Goalies must throw the ball to a player, opposite team needs to leave the "Build Out" area, and there are no headers.
+Build Out line is also used as the Offsides line.

 Field of Play: